It doesn’t matter who you are or what flavors you like in a beer; I know for a fact that you’re paying attention to the ABV.

 ABV represents the amount of ethanol (alcohol) in a set amount of liquid.
 It more or less tells you what percentage of the drink is alcoholic.

-Based on the stuffy definition, let’s get something clear: ABV changes.
-Depending on the temperature, the alcohol by volume of your beer could change – sure, it’s such a small amount that it’s probably negligible, but it still changes.
+Based on the strict definition, let’s get something clear: ABV changes even after a beer is canned or bottled.
+Depending on the temperature, the alcohol by volume of your beer could fluctuate.
+Sure, the change is so small that it’s usually negligible, but it still changes.

-Other than that, nothing too special about measuring ABV in beer.
-Your local brewer makes the beer, bottles it, slaps a number on the label and tell you you’re drinking a 5.8% stout.
-Cool.
+Other than that, there isn’t anything too special about measuring ABV in beer.
+Your local brewer makes the beer, bottles it, slaps an ABV percentage on the label, and that’s how you know you’re drinking a 5.8% stout.

-If you didn’t want to waste your time reading that link, I’ll break down the interesting part: the US government accepts that a malt beverage (i.e. beer) can be within 0.3% off from what’s labeled.
+If you didn’t want to click on that link, I’ll break down the interesting part: the US government accepts that a malt beverage (i.e., beer) can be within 0.3% off from what’s labeled.
 The EU is even more tolerant, letting alcohol be within 0.5% of what’s labeled.

-Your beers are alive, and time makes them ferment.
-The time between when ABV is measured and when you drink it can be a while, and things can happen during that period.
-More specifically, the alcoholic content of your beer, wine, etcetera can grow over time.
+Beer is alive, and time makes it ferment.
+The time between when ABV is measured and when you drink it can be a while, and more fermentation can happen during that period.
+More specifically, the alcoholic content of your beer, wine, etc., can grow over time.

 Is ABV Measured Differently in Liquor, Wine, and Beer?